19-10-2022

 A unique multidisciplinary approach across borders

-The Data Centre market in Africa is an emerging sector.
-Developments like new ways of working, technology and the shear fast pace of the market make it extremely valuable to make use of the multidisciplinary network within the organisation to learn in a beneficial way.
-To put this into perspective: I have learned more in the past 2 years working with my colleagues in Europe on Data Centre Projects than that I have learned in my entire career so far!”
+“The Data Centre market is an emerging sector.
+Exponential growth in technology, such as IoT, Industry 4.0 and Digitisation make the shear fast pace of the Data Centre market extremely valuable.
+We as a company have the unique opportunity to make use of the multidisciplinary network within the organisation to learn and grow in a beneficial way.
+To put this into perspective: I have learned more in the first few years working with my colleagues on Data Centre Projects than that I have learned in my entire career so far!”

 The culture and great in-house opportunities

 “I feel there is an inclusive and a diverse environment within RHDHV.
 We work in close teams where your personal and professional growth is very much supported and encouraged.
 It certainly changes the way you feel about work in a positive way, it gets you excited to do the job.
-If you are struggling with something or if there is something you want to dive into as an interest, there is always support.
+If you are struggling with something or if there is something you want to dive into as an interest, there is always support.”

-Various in-house initiatives are available, from digital platforms offering training, to weekly webinars with interesting talks and knowledge sharing offers a lot of personal development opportunities.
-Initiatives such as mentorship programs, graduate programs and leadership development programs really add another level of development for young engineers like myself.
-We have a hybrid working model which allows flexibility and freedom to work twice a week at the office and the rest of the days I can decide by myself where I work.
+“Various in-house initiatives are available, from digital platforms offering training, to weekly webinars with interesting talks and knowledge sharing offers a lot of personal development opportunities.
+Initiatives such as mentorship programs, graduate programs and leadership development programs really add another level of development for young engineers like me.
+We have a hybrid working model which allows flexibility and freedom to work three times a week at the office and the rest of the days I can decide by myself where I work.
 Also, my hours can be filled in a flexible way.”

 Contributing to society and communities

 The global digital revolution is bringing prosperity to more and more countries and regions.
 And where digital infrastructures are created, new economic opportunities arise.
 Data centres facilitate this 21st-century transformation benefiting millions of people in their daily lives.
 This is also something Kevin experiences: “Currently with technological trends such as the industry 4.0, the internet of things, the rise of smart technology the way information is shared, stored, and used is changing rapidly.
-The demand for infrastructure to support this is increasing, and as a result there is a big demand for Data Centres in Africa.
+The demand for infrastructure to support this is increasing, and as a result there is a big demand for Data Centres.
 It is exciting for engineers to be involved in Data Centres as an emerging market and technology here.
-You can actually make a contribution to the society by bringing this technology and infrastructure locally.
+You can actually make a contribution to the society by bringing this technology and infrastructure locally.”

 Do you want to develop yourself?